mattpopovich/mattpopovich.com/_posts/2023-09-05-moving-plex-from-mac-to-synology-nas.md

 ## Intro

 ### What is this post about?
-This post documents my experience moving my [Plex](https://www.plex.tv/) server from my Macbook to a [Synology NAS](https://www.synology.com/dsm/solution/what-is-nas/for-home) (network attached storage).
+This post documents my experience moving my [Plex](https://www.plex.tv/) server from my MacBook to a [Synology NAS](https://www.synology.com/dsm/solution/what-is-nas/for-home) (network attached storage).
 The Plex server was installed using the [Mac Plex app](https://www.plex.tv/media-server-downloads/?cat=computer&plat=macos) (`.dmg`) and I will be transitioning to docker on the Synology NAS to make future moves (if necessary) much easier due to docker being operating system independent.

 I use [Tautulli](https://tautulli.com/) for Plex statistics, so I will also be moving that from the Mac (running via Python) to a docker container on the Synology NAS as well.